PaulKinlan/paul.kinlan.me/content/2017-07-06-progressive-progressive-web-apps.markdown

 Once I had Streams sorted, the final problem and inconsistency was Routing (coincidentally this is where I needed the Stream Utils the most).

+### Shared routing

+The Node ecosystem, particularly Express is incredibly well known and amazingly robust, but we don't have a shared model between client and service worker.

-**Routing** &mdash; Years ago I wrote [LeviRoutes](https://github.com/PaulKinlan/leviroutes), a simple browser side library that handled ExpressJS like routes and hooked into the History API and also `onhashchange` API.
+Years ago I wrote [LeviRoutes](https://github.com/PaulKinlan/leviroutes), a simple browser side library that handled ExpressJS like routes and hooked into the History API and also `onhashchange` API.
 No one used it but I was happy.
+I managed to dust of the cobwebs (make a tweak or two) and deploy it in this application.
+Looking at the code below you ca see that my routing is _nearly_ the same.

 **server.js**
 ```